junxit/us-congress-bills-114/bill.md

 - Whereas leaders in the public and private sectors have recognized that the homework gap is an issue of national importance and partnered to find cooperative solutions to address it; and
 - Whereas instilling digital skills and the knowledge to succeed in the 21st century economy in the Nation’s students is vital to the Nation’s global competitiveness: Now, therefore, be it

-That it is the sense of the House of Representatives that access to digital communications tools and connectivity is necessary to prepare youth in the United States to compete in the 21st century economy.
+That it is the sense of the House of Representatives that all students should have access to the digital tools necessary to further their education and compete in the 21st century economy.